hotosm/tm-admin/docs/structure.md

 Manager style projects.
 This can be incorporated into a FastAPI or Flask backend.

+The jsonb columns can also defined by a yaml file.
+This is useful when the josb column has Enum values, as the jsonb columns don't support data types.
+The generated class file will define a data structure for the column that makes it easy to access each element in the jsonb column with the correct Enum value.

 ## Testing

 All the test cases in the *tests* directory can be run standalone